José Gaspar Rodríguez de Francia: Refugees

-Nationalisation of Church
+Relationship with the Catholic Church

-In 1815, the Roman Catholic Church in Paraguay was declared independent of both Buenos Aires and Rome.
-Francia seized ecclesiastical properties and appointed himself head of the Paraguayan Church, reminiscent of Henry VIII declaring himself Supreme Head of the Church of England.
-Pope Pius VII excommunicated him for doing so, and Francia replied, "If the Holy Father himself should come to Paraguay I would make him my private chaplain."
+Francia inherited the "Patronato Regio" (Regal Patronage) of the Spanish Empire, that was originally given to the colonial viceroys and governors.
+He used this Regal Patronage in a severe way, controlling every aspect of the Catholic Church in Paraguay; however, there is no evidence nor tangible proof that Francia provoked a schism with the Pope.
+At most, Paraguay's isolation, forced both by external pressures and by Francia himself, made it very difficult for the Vatican to establish communications with priests of the country.

-In mid-June 1816, all nighttime processions were banned except that of Corpus Christi.
+Taking the prerogatives of the "Real Patronato" to an extreme, in mid-June 1816, Francia ordered all nighttime processions to be banned except that of Corpus Christi.
 In 1819, the bishop was persuaded to transfer authority to the vicar-general, and in 1820, friars were secularised.
 On 4 August 1820, all clergy were forced to swear allegiance to the state, and their clerical immunities were withdrawn.
 The four monasteries in the country were nationalised in 1824, with one later demolished and another becoming a parish church.
 The remaining two became an artillery park and barracks, and three convents also became barracks.
-Francia abolished the Inquisition, repurposed confessional boxes as sentry posts, and had the hangings made into lancers' red waistcoats.